Mission & Clinic

-Elliot Slosar, Attorney
+Elliot Slosar, Staff Attorney

 Elliot Slosar joined the Exoneration Project in the spring of 2008, working full-time as an in-house investigator while pursuing his law degree.
 After graduating from college, Elliot published a study on the Illinois Capital Litigation Trust Fund and was named to the executive boards of Students Against the Death Penalty (SADP) and the Abolition in Illinois Movement (AIM).
 Prior to working with the EP, Elliot worked for the Office of the State Appellate Defender in the Death Penalty Trial Assistance Unit.
 He graduated from DePaul University College of Law in 2013.

 Josh Tepfer, Lecturer in Law

 Josh Tepfer joined the Exoneration Project as an attorney in May 2015.
 Josh has been representing the criminally accused for over a decade, first as an attorney with the Chicago Office of the State Appellate Defender and then as an Assistant Clinical Professor with Northwestern University School of Law, where he served seven years as the Project Director of the Center on Wrongful Convictions of Youth.
 Josh graduated magna cum laude from the University of Minnesota Law School in 2004.